-We Players to Remount MACBETH at Fort Point, 6/5-29
+We Players Remount MACBETH at Fort Point, Now thru 6/29

 We Players, in partnership with the National Park Service / Golden Gate National Recreation Area, will present a site-integrated production of Shakespeare's Macbeth at Fort Point, the civil war era fortress located beneath the Golden Gate Bridge.
-The production previews May 30 - June 1, then runs June 5 through June 29, 2014, Thursday through Sunday.
-Tickets sales begin March 17.
+The production runs June 5 through June 29, 2014, Thursday through Sunday.

 After critically acclaimed production runs in 2008 and in 2013, We Players remounts Macbeth at Fort Point in the winding dark stone corridors, narrow passageways, expansive brick casemates, and inner chambers of the fort.
 Why remount this production?
 In October 2013, the dark clouds of the US government shutdown hovered over its production of Macbeth at Fort Point, forcing the company to cancel numerous performances and disappoint over 1,000 ticket holders.
 We Players gives Macbeth a renewed life by producing an exciting re-development this spring.
 It is also an opportunity to share this powerful and unique performance with a wider audience and with those who were turned away last fall.